Bin-Cao/TCLRmodel/README.md

     :param mininc : Minimum expected gain of objective function (default=0.01)

+    :param split_tol : a float (default=0.8), constrained features value shound be narrowed in a minmimu ratio of split_tol on split path

     :param gplearn : Whether to call the embedded gplearn package of TCLR to regress formula (default=False).

     :param population_size : integer, optional (default=500), the number of programs in each generation.